 Enlarge Pagefile on Windows

-Some users were able to troubleshoot Dev Error 6178 by enlarging the pagefile on their Windows. if the Windows Pagefile does not have enough space, it could make games and other softwares crash.
+Some users were able to troubleshoot the error by enlarging the pagefile on their Windows. if the Windows Pagefile does not have enough space, it could make games and other softwares crash.

 To enlarge the pagefile on Windows, carefully follow all of the steps below.